20AAP02/42_Push_swap/README.md

 - rrr : rra and rrb at the same time.<br><br>

 <b>Algorithm Implementation</b>
-<p>So now that we have the actions we are allowed to use, how should we use them?
-The algorithms we’ll use depends on how many random numbers are getting applied to Stack A. There are 4 main test cases that I want to cover.
+<p>So now that we have the moves we are allowed to use, how should we use them?
+The algorithms I used depends on how many random numbers are getting applied to Stack A. There are 4 main test cases that I want to cover.
 The cases are 3, 5, 100, and 500.
 Each case requires me to handle them differently, so I’ll break down how I optimized each case one at a time.</p>
+<i>Stack of 3 integers</i>